library(cmdstanr)

 - There are other categorical predictors in the dataset.
 Try including

-as a part of the group-creating factor (i.e. in the call tounite()
+yearas a part of the group-creating factor (i.e. in the call tounite()above).
+What changes? - Modify the

-to make predictions.
-Look back at the code from Day 1 and create a posterior predictive check for both models. (e.g. usingppc_dens_overlay
+generated quantitiesblock to simulate a fake observation for EVERY row of the dataset.
+This opens the possibility of usingbayesplotto make predictions.
+Look back at the code from Day 1 and create a posterior predictive check for both models. (e.g. usingppc_dens_overlay) - We could perhaps have used

-has missing values in it!
+sexas a grouping factor, butsexhas missing values in it!
 Why is this a problem for this kind of model?
 What would it take to address that?
 (Discussion only; missing values are unfortunately outside the scope of the class!)

 Observation-level random effects: Mite abundance